Keyboard shortcuts

 Rules

 • extends: is required.
-Every profile type must name a parent.
-Omitting it is a profile-load error (PROFILE-TYPE-001).
+Every profile type names a core-type parent.
+Omitting it is PROFILE-TYPE-001.

 • No shadowing.
-Profile type names must not duplicate any of the 19 core type names (MSL-A040 / PROFILE-TYPE-004).
+A profile type name must not duplicate a core type name (MSL-A040).

 • Convention.
 Profile type names use lowercase-with-hyphens; core names use PascalCase.
-This makes origin unambiguous.
+This keeps a name’s origin unambiguous.

 PlaceholderMeaningExample patternExample output